 Check out our video “How to Treat Plantar Fasciitis with a 3pp Lift” – View Video

-As it turns out, nearly any condition associated with sore, swollen joints, bones, muscles, tendons, and even nerves, can be treated with cortisone, including plantar fasciitis and carpal tunnel.
-For pain caused by plantar fasciitis and carpal tunnel syndrome, a cortisone injection is a common and standard treatment that can provide relief if other treatments have been tried with little success, including: daily stretching, braces, and taking non-steroidal anti-inflammatory medications (NSAIDs, such as ibuprofen, naproxen, and aspirin).
+As it turns out, nearly any condition associated with sore, swollen joints, bones, muscles, tendons, and even nerves, can be treated with a cortisone shot.
+For pain caused by Plantar Fasciitis and Carpal Tunnel Syndrome, a cortisone injection is a common and a standard treatment that can provide relief if other treatments have been tried with little success.
+Such as daily stretching, braces, and taking non-steroidal anti-inflammatory medications (NSAIDs, such as ibuprofen, naproxen, and aspirin).

 But, here’s the caveat.
-That shot may bring you relief but that relief may be temporary; and, the cortisone may not cure the condition.
+That cortisone shot may bring you relief but that relief may be temporary and the cortisone may not cure the condition.
 A second or third shot may be required.
 Your healthcare provider will determine how many cortisone shots you can have.
 After a few injections, you may need to look at alternative treatments.
 Cortisone is a steroid and too much can cause damage.

-Looking for More Information on Helpful Products for Your Plantar Fasciitis or Carpal Tunnel Syndrome?
+Looking for Other Ways to Treat Your Plantar Fasciitis or Carpal Tunnel Syndrome?

 Click on the images below